Judiciary of Poland: Length of proceedings

 The Polish court system is considered to be slow, particularly the common courts.
-In 2021, it took an average of seven months for an average case to be processed in a regional court and more than ten months in a district court, with the time needed to process a case gradually rising since 2015.
+In 2023, it took an average of just under 6 months for an average case to be processed in a regional court and about 10 months in a district court, with the time needed to process a case gradually rising since 2013.
 Longer proceedings are generally concentrated in the courts centred around larger cities; as of 2017, about 10% of cases required more than a year for resolution (with as much as 18.72% in Warsaw) and more than 1% of cases needed more than 3 years (of which almost 4% in Warsaw).
-The type of case is also a factor: in 2021, criminal trials in regional courts were often finished within four months, but litigation in labour law took almost a year on average to resolve; district courts have less variation.
+The type of case is also a factor: in 2023, criminal trials in regional courts were on average finished in six months for felonies and three months for petty crimes, but litigation in labour law took almost a year on average to resolve, and adjudication of commercial disputes was even slower.

-On the European level, Poland has slower proceedings in the highest courts, and has in general slower processing of civil cases than the median.
+On the European level, Poland has slower proceedings in the highest courts, and has markedly slower processing of civil cases than the median.
 This problem is also noted by the United States Department of State and by the World Justice Project, which assigned the lowest grade to the timeliness of civil proceedings, which not only was behind other European countries but also much below the world average score (in criminal proceedings, the situation was still assessed as somewhat worse compared to its peers but was much better than in civil cases).
 In 2013, the Centre for Public Opinion Research (CBOS), a state-run pollster, found that by far the most common complaint about the Polish justice system was the length of court proceedings.
 On the other hand, the criminal cases and the voivodeship administrative courts are often quicker than the median among the Council of Europe members.
-The average tempo of processing all cases in the first instance (disposition time) has slowed over recent years and is now about the average of EU countries as of 2020.